jonahcpham/bot-vs-human-classifier/README.md

 - Average word length
 - Whether the comment contains links

-I chose these features the same way I'd select factors in a Statistical DOE — based on which variables are most likely to drive the outcome.
-Feature importance analysis confirmed which signals matter most.
+I chose these features the same way I'd select factors in a Statistical DOE.
+Based on which variables are most likely to drive the outcome to find feature importance analysis confirmed which signals matter most.

 ## Results
 - 500 Reddit comments (282 human, 218 bot)